krctram/Techno-Innovators/README.md

 ## 🚀 Solution Overview

-### 🔹 Viva Connections Dashboard Experiences
-> *We built a custom dashboard using Adaptive Cards to display personalized announcements, quick links, and notifications.*

-### 🔹 OOTB Intranet (Designs Utilizing Out-of-the-Box Features)
-> *Using SharePoint’s OOTB features, we created an intuitive intranet with news feeds, document repositories, and navigation enhancements.*

-### 🔹 Capex System (Extensible Experiences with SPFx)
-> *Designed a structured Capex approval system with SPFx-based web parts for seamless request submission and tracking.*

-### 🔹 CMS System with Chatbot (Usage Scenarios for SharePoint Agents)
-> *Integrated a chatbot powered by Azure Bot Services to assist users with content retrieval, FAQs, and workflow guidance.*

-## 📂 Project Details

 ### 1️⃣ Viva Connections Dashboard
 📌 **Category:** Viva Connections Dashboard Experiences
 📌 **Features:** Centralized company resources, announcements, and applications